 Cementing is one of the most critical and time consuming operations of the drilling effort.
 Zones of unwanted circulation losses were treated in the past by stopping soon thereafter and cementing to heal the loss, taking 1-3 days, but now it is common practice to bypass these zones.
 Good cementing can nevertheless be obtained by inner-string cementing up to the loss zone.
 Inner string-cementing allows cementing large diameter strings through drillpipe or tubing that is inserted and sealed in floating equipment, a method which is sometimes less costly than cementing large casing using the conventional plug displacement method.
-Flow of water top down in the annulus then keeps the loss zone.
+Flow of water top down in the annulus then keeps the loss zone open and thereafter the annulus is filled up by "squeeze cementing" pumping down to the loss zone.
 Recently "reverse" cementing where the cement is pumped down the annulus, has been successfully tried.
 In some countries "foam" cement is used to reduce the slurry density and loss of circulation material is added to block the losses.